hachmannlab/chemlg/_sources/chemlg.rst.txt

 Constrained library generation via Genetic Algorithm
 ====================================================
 ChemLG also offers the possibility for constrained growth of a library.
 That is, a library can be generated such that new members are added to the library only if they conform to a given range of target properties.
 For example, a library with each of the members having a density greater than 1000 kg/m3.
+The constrained library can also be made to optimize multiple properties at once.

 To generate this constrained library using Genetic Algorithm, the user has to specify the following:

-- desired range of target property
+- desired range of target property/properties
 - an objective function
 - Genetic Algorithm parameters

-An example usage goes as:
+For example:

 Define the objective function: